dotCMS/dotcms-nextjs-starter/README.md

 # SPA with Universial/Isomorphic Rendering
 This SPA demonstration includes both a traditional client side SPA written in React and a node server that can provide the same application as a server side rendered app.

-### Running the Universal App
+### Setting up the Universal App

 `npm run setup:serve`

-This script will walk you to create all the necessary node environmental variables to run the React App in Server Side Rendering mode.
+The setup script will walk you to create all the necessary node environmental variables to run the React App in Server Side Rendering mode.

 You'll be able to choose between create a `.env` file or just run the app by setting the environmental variables just for this time.